grpc/proposal/A62-pick-first.md

 Similarities include:
 - Reporting `TRANSIENT_FAILURE` as the connectivity state to the channel.
 - Applying exponential backoff.
-During the backoff period, [wait_for_ready][wfr] are queued while other RPCs fail.
+During the backoff period, [wait_for_ready][wfr] RPCs are queued while other RPCs fail.

 Differences show up after the backoff period ends:
 - C-core remains in `TRANSIENT_FAILURE` while Java/Go move to `IDLE`.